 - Connect with others – talk with people you trust about your concerns and how you are feeling

 - Get help – call your healthcare provider if stress gets in the way of your daily activities for several days in a row

-This link on the Alberta Health Services website lists information, resources and services to help people cope with these extremely challenging times.
+Alberta Health Services website lists information, resources and services to help people cope with these extremely challenging times.

 “There are so many other unknowns and stressors out there.
 At Avenue Living, we’re trying to eliminate some of the stress by communicating clearly and frequently,” said Bherer.

 “As an organization that’s home to 20,000 people across the Prairies, we want to let people know that we’re thinking about them.
 We’re working on pandemic protocols around the clock.
 We’re also looking at what we need to do in the community to support our residents.
 We want to make sure that people who want to help others have the opportunity to do so, so we have created the Prairie Relief Team, our community task force,” said Bherer.

 “We ask ourselves every day – what can we do for our residents and our employees, to ensure their safety and wellness ?
 We are monitoring the COVID-19 updates as they happen and we are constantly evaluating our plan,” said Bherer.

 Avenue Living is continuing to track this rapidly evolving situation and the company will keep providing updates on its strategy to protect its stakeholders’ health and well-being.
 If anyone has any questions or concerns, please send an email to COVIDemail@example.com.